xtiannd/xtiand.github.io/index.md

 Performed a query with Splunk: Upload sample log data, Search through indexed data, evaluate search results, identify different data sources, Locate failed SSH login(s) for the root account.

+### Upload Sample Log Data

+1. If you haven't already, download the data file from Step 1:
+tutorialdata.zip
+.
+Click the link then click the download icon.
+Do not uncompress the file.

+1. Navigate to Splunk Home from your Splunk Cloud free trial instance.
+You might need to log in again using your credentials from Step 3.

+1. On the Splunk bar, click Settings.
+Then click the Add Data icon.

+1. Click Upload.

+1. Click the Select File button.

+1. Upload the tutorialdata.zip file, and click Open.

+1. Click the Next button to continue to Input Settings.

+1. By the Host section, select Segment in path and enter 1 as the segment number.

+1. Click the Review button and review the details of the upload before you submit.
+The details should be as follows:

+Input Type: Uploaded File
+File Name: tutorialdata.zip
+Source Type: Automatic
+Host: Source path segment number: 1
+Index: Default

+1. Click Submit.
+Once Splunk has ingested the data, you will receive confirmation that the file was successfully uploaded.

 > This is a blockquote following a header.